Skip to main content

 If you have also applied to the U.S match through the National Residency Matching Program (NRMP), please be advised that the University of Toronto is a participating institution and adheres to the match policy.
 The policy states that "Applicants who have matched to a program or have accepted a position during the Supplemental Offer and Acceptance Program (SOAP), shall not apply for, discuss, interview for, or accept a concurrent year position in another program prior to the NRMP granting the requested waiver."
 More information is accessible at http://www.nrmp.org/wp-content/uploads/2017/06/2018-MPA-Specialities-Matching-Service.pdf.

-They are exposed to a wide range of reproductive pathology as a result of our six fellowship-trained faculty who have varying clinical and research interests – which include surgical and non-surgical therapies focusing on deeply infiltrating endometriosis, AUB, uterine fibroids, pelvic pain and neuropelveology (the only site in Canada), low grade reproductive cancers, invasive placentation (greatest number of cases at a single center in Canada), Müllerian anomalies and Pediatric Gynaecology.
+We are offering a two-year fellowship in advanced gynaecologic surgery with the goal to train pelvic surgeons who are committed to advancing the field of gynaecological surgery.
+Our fellowship is unique as our fellows are exposed to a wide range of reproductive pathology, in both gynaecology as well as complex surgical obstetrics.
+This is due to our diverse fellowship-trained faculty who have varying clinical and research interests, which include surgical and non-surgical therapies focusing on deeply infiltrating endometriosis, abnormal uterine bleeding, uterine fibroids, pelvic pain and neuropelveology (the only site in Canada), low grade reproductive cancers, invasive placentation (greatest number of cases at a single centre in Canada), Müllerian anomalies, paediatric gynecology and a robust robotics program.

 Structure